Person standing in trees wearing a silver lava stone fidget ring

 Some essential oils can be harsher than others, which is why a lot of medical professionals prefer those methods over inhaling straight from the source.
 Direct inhalation can be dangerous to infants, pregnant women, and people with severe asthma so it's important to conduct your research or consult with a medical professional before deciding that direct inhalation is the method for you.

 Even though the practice of using essential oils has been around for thousands of years, the science of aromatherapy wasn't actually founded until 1928.
-According to that same article from Mount Sinai, aromatherapy was founded by a French chemist named René-Maurice Gattefossé when he used lavender oil to treat a burn wound caused by an explosion in his lab.
+Aromatherapy was founded by a French chemist named René-Maurice Gattefossé when he used lavender oil to treat a burn wound caused by an explosion in his lab.

 Aromatherapy then began to make its way into massage parlors and doctor offices in the 1950s for various health purposes.
 The practice of aromatherapy finally become popular in the US in the 1980s and has remained a health practice since.